parse-community/Parse-SDK-Flutter/docs/migrate-1-0-28.md

 It is recommended to do so by the replacement feature of your IDE.

-### optional: provide app informations on web
+### optional: provide app information on web
-As flutter web is now in beta, this SDK aims to be web compadible.
+As flutter web is now in beta, this SDK aims to be web compatible.
-But there are some parts completly different on web.
-For example the wep-app cant determine it's name, version or packagename.
+But there are some parts completely different on web.
+For example, the wep-app cant determine it's name, version or packagename.
-That's why you should provide this informations on web.
+That's why you should provide this information on web.
 ```dart
 Parse().initialize(
     ...